How Do You Release Tight Hamstrings?

 We don’t create flexibility by dragging our way into it.
 We create space by releasing the body’s protective brakes in a controlled, intelligent way.
 Repetition builds a hamstring that knows how to stay long, strong, and relaxed under tension - exactly what you need for resilient performance, especially if you’re prone to those “all in at the weekend” habits.

 For many desk-bound people, the quads dominate.
 Add cycling or running at the weekend and the imbalance grows.
-When the hamstrings fatigue, their recruitment and control start to break down - the communication between brain and muscle becomes fuzzy.
+When the hamstrings fatigue, their recruitment and control start to break down - the communication between brain and muscle becomes less precise.
 That’s when protective control drops, and a strain or tear can happen during the high-force phases of movement.

 Final note

-One of the biggest misconceptions is that serious hamstring tears happen simply because the muscle wasn’t stretched enough.
+A common misconception is that serious hamstring tears happen simply because the muscle wasn’t stretched enough.
 In reality, many injuries stem from fatigue and loss of control, not purely from a lack of length.

 Before activity: dynamic stretching to wake up the system.